alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2020/2020-09-03-claiming-islam-based-on-morals-not-salah.md

 ---
-layout: post
-title: "The claim that Islam is based on morals and not Salah"
-publisher: "alsalafiyyah@icloud.com"
-source: "Fatawa Al-Lajnah Al-Da'imah, Fatwa no. 17114, Question1"
-category: [fatwas, salah]
+date: 2020-09-03
 hijri: Muharram 15, 1442
-locale: en
 lang: en
-date: 2020-09-03
+layout: post
-note: true
+mass_edited: true
-summary: "Some people say that Islam is not just to perform Salah or Prayer, but it is to be of good manners.
-What is your opinion regarding that?"
 muftis:
   chairman:
   - name: Shaykh Abdul-Aziz ibn Baz
     url: /biography/binbaz/
   deputy_chairman:
   - name: Shaykh Abdul-Aziz Aal Al-Shaykh
     url: /biography/abdulaziz/
   members:
   - name: Shaykh Abdullah ibn Ghudayyan
     url: /biography/ghudayyan/
   - name: Shaykh Salih Al-Fawzan
     url: /biography/fawzan/
   - name: Shaykh Bakr Abu Zayd
     url: /biography/zayd/
+publisher: alsalafiyyah@icloud.com
+source: Fatawa Al-Lajnah Al-Da'imah, Fatwa no. 17114, Question1
+summary: Some people say that Islam is not just to perform Salah or Prayer, but it is to be of good manners.
+What is your opinion regarding that?
+title: The claim that Islam is based on morals and not Salah
 ---

 ### Question: